 When not at Miller, she spends time with her partner, two young kids and beloved pup Vinnie—experiencing art, swimming in the PNW’s many lakes and rivers, and carrying on a quest to find the region’s perfect pastries.

 Lacey Matney joined the James F. and Marion L. Miller Foundation in 2019.
 She holds a master of science degree in urban studies from University of Nebraska-Omaha’s School of Public Administration.
 She was delighted to make Oregon her home in 2016, after the invitation to work as a Hatfield Resident Fellow through Portland State University.
-Her nonprofit experience includes positions administering emergency relief funds, grants to individuals, and supporting foundation program teams.
-She previously worked as Grant and Program Coordinator at The Reser Family Foundation.
+Lacey's experience includes over 14 years in grants management, supporting foundation program teams, corporate philanthropy, emergency relief funds, and administering grants to individuals.
+She previously worked as Grant and Program Coordinator at The Reser Family Foundation, and also supports private foundations' grant portal administrators.

-Lacey is passionate about people and community building.
+Lacey is passionate about people, community building, and improving systems.
 Before Oregon, she worked for Tulsa Community Foundation and George Kaiser Family Foundation.
-She has volunteered as a Court Appointed Special Advocate, supported foster child advocacy efforts and provided respite foster care.
-Away from work, you’ll probably find her at the dog park, or on a road trip.
-Lacey visited all 50 States in 2015.
-If it’s summer, she’s working on her goal to conquer the standing-up part of stand up paddle boarding.
+She has volunteered as a Court Appointed Special Advocate, supported foster system advocacy efforts, and provided foster care.
+Away from work, you’ll probably find her at the dog park, the river, or on a road trip.
+(Lacey visited all 50 States in 2015.)
+If it’s summer, she'll be out working on her goal to conquer the standing-up part of stand up paddle boarding.

-Mr. Tapogna and his wife Ingrid, a middle school Spanish teacher, live in Portland.
+He and his wife, Ingrid, live in Portland.

 Peter Koehler is a fifth-generation Oregonian and President of the Miller Foundation board.
 He attended Boalt Hall School of Law, Berkeley, receiving a J.D, in 1982, and graduated with Distinction from Stanford University in 1978.